The 52-1 District Court on Grand River in Novi, Michigan

 Criminal Jurisdiction of the Court

 The 52-1 District Court handles all criminal matters, called misdemeanors and ordinance violations, under state and local laws where the maximum penalty is one year or less in jail and two years or less of probation.
-Although many people believe the judges in Novi are heavy-handed, each of them is reasonable and will consider alternatives to jail when appropriate.
+Although many people believe the judges in Novi are heavy-handed, each is reasonable and will consider alternatives to jail when appropriate.

 Misdemeanors in the Novi District Court